plotly/academy/_react/1-introduction.md

 .preview-iframe-DO-NOT-APPLY-THIS-CLASS-ANYWHERE-ELSE {
   width: 100%;
   border: none;
-  height: 98.4%; /* Magic number 😨 */
+  height: 98.4%;
   margin: 0;
 }
 </style>

 ## Getting Started

-We'll use [`react.jsbin.com`](https://react.jsbin.com/sewaru/11/edit?js,output) for the initial explanation, which has a fully featured React environment set up.
+We'll use <a target="_blank" href="https://react.jsbin.com/sewaru/11/edit?js,output"><code>react.jsbin.com</code></a> for the initial explanation, which has a fully featured React environment set up.
 With this, you can quickly experiment and get a feel for `React.js`.

 React consists of two libraries, `React` and `ReactDOM`. `React` allows you to create elements, which we render with `ReactDOM`.
 They are split because you could (theoretically) render those ReactElements anywhere, not only to the browser DOM.

 > Note: There are initial experiments out there for rendering React to HTML5 Canvas, WebVR and some others.

-Open up our [first JSBin](https://react.jsbin.com/sewaru/11/edit?js,output), and you will see an `<h1>` with the text "Hello World".
+Open up our <a target="_blank" href="https://react.jsbin.com/sewaru/11/edit?js,output">first JSBin</a>, and you will see an `<h1>` with the text "Hello World".
 This is the source code generating that text:

 ```JS
 ReactDOM.render(